 Filling the kettle

 Growing up, it was drilled into my head to only fill the kettle to the level you’ll be using.
-Which is ironic for someone that doesn’t drink hot drinks.
+Which is ironic for someone who doesn’t drink hot drinks.
 It’s a waste to heat up water you’re not going to use.
 It’ll also mean you can have that hot drink a little quicker, so win-win.

 Lunch box